hyperledger-labs/orion-server/docs/getting-started/queries/curl/provenance.md

 ```http request
 GET /provenance/data/deleted/{userId}
 ```
-Query for all transactions submitted by given user.
-The example, the input and output format, etc, can be found [here].
+- A query for all transactions submitted by a given user.
+An example, with the input and output format, etc., can be found [here].
 ```http request
 GET /provenance/data/tx/{userId}
 ```

 ## Prepare data

-To make this example more realistic and to see a meaningful outputs from these queries' execution, multiple transactions should be submitted to BDCD, and the ledger should contain multiple blocks.
+To make this example more realistic and to see meaningful outputs from these queries' execution, multiple transactions should be submitted to BDCD, and the ledger should contain multiple blocks.
 Next, we will submit multiple data transactions to Orion.

-> As a prerequisite, we need users `alice` and `bob` and database `db2` to exist in Orion, and at least one data transaction submitted.
+> As a prerequisite, we need users `alice` and `bob` and database `db2` to exist in Orion, and at least one data transaction to have been submitted.
-> First, we need to create `db2` database, as described [here].
+> First, we need to create the `db2` database, as described [here].
 > Second, we need to create `alice` and `bob`.
-See [here] for user creation.
+See [here] for more information about user creation.
-> In addition, some data should exist in `db2`, refer [here] for example of running data transaction.
+> In addition, some data should exist in `db2`.
+See [here] for an example of running a data transaction.
+>
 ### First data tx, only writes
-First transaction contains writes to multiple keys: `key1`, `key2` and `key3`, and we send it using `/data/tx` POST request.
+The first transaction contains writes to multiple keys: `key1`, `key2`, and `key3`, and we send it using the `/data/tx` POST request.

-> Please note, that the explanation about data transaction structure and its result is out of the scope of this document, for more information [see].
+> Please note that the explanation about the data transaction structure and its result is out of the scope of this document.
+For more information, [see].
 **Sign marshalled transaction content**
 ```sh
 bin/signer -data '{"must_sign_user_ids":["alice"],"tx_id":"Tx000","db_operations":[{"db_name":"db2","data_writes":[{"key":"key1","value":"dGhpcyBpcyBhIGZpcnN0IHZhbHVl","acl":{"read_users":{"alice":true},"read_write_users":{"alice":true}}},{"key":"key2","value":"dGhpcyBpcyBhIHNlY29uZCB2YWx1ZQ==","acl":{"read_users":{"alice":true},"read_write_users":{"alice":true}}},{"key":"key3","value":"dGhpcyBpcyBhIHRoaXJkIHZhbHVl","acl":{"read_users":{"alice":true},"read_write_users":{"alice":true}}}]}]}' -privatekey=deployment/sample/crypto/alice/alice.key